learn-static/hist-320/content/2-dh.md

 Digital History is this process applied specifically to History.

 This definition is necessarily vague, as digital research in History can range from asking traditional humanities-oriented questions about digital media and computing technologies, to using computational tools and methods to investigate historical data.
-(To show just how wide-ranging definitions of Digital Humanities can be, follow this link and refresh the page to view the creat.ive and varying definitions that Digital Humanists have come up with to define what they do: <https://whatisdigitalhumanities.com/>{:target='_blank' rel='noopener'})
+(To show just how wide-ranging definitions of Digital Humanities can be, follow this link and refresh the page to view the creative and varying definitions that Digital Humanists have come up with to define what they do: <https://whatisdigitalhumanities.com/>{:target='_blank' rel='noopener'})

 Because of this, Digital Humanities projects can take a variety of forms.
 Take a few minutes to explore two or three Digital Humanities projects recently nominated for the 2020 Digital Humanities Awards: <http://dhawards.org/dhawards2020/results/>{:target='_blank' rel='noopener'}.